-Sturdiness class for building (in brackets: build ling with vulner able 3D geome etry) Wall Thickness -> 10 - 20 cm 20 - 40 cm 40 - 80 cm > 80 cm stacked hollow masonry units without reinforcement and with little to no connections AB (A) B (AB) C (B) D (C) Wall Quality stacked heavy masonry units such as solid brick or stones, with little to very poor connections B (AB) C (B) D (C) E (D) <- Wall weak brick masonry, unreinforced cast concrete C (B) D (C) E (D) F (E) strong brick masonry, filled concrete masonry units D (C) E (D) F (E) F (E) steel reinforced filled concrete blocks, or cast-in-place reinforced concrete E (D) F (E) F (F) F (F)
+Sturdiness class of a building (in brackets: building with vulnerable 3D geometry) Wall Thickness -> 10 - 20 cm 20 - 40 cm 40 - 80 cm > 80 cm stacked hollow masonry units without reinforcement and with little to no connections AB (A) B (AB) C (B) D (C) Wall Quality stacked heavy masonry units such as solid brick or stones, with little to very poor connections B (AB) С (В) D (C) E (D) -> W weak brick masonry, unreinforced cast concrete C (B) D (C) E (D) F (E) strong brick masonry, filled concrete masonry units D (C) E (D) F (E) F (E) steel reinforced filled concrete blocks, or cast-in-place reinforced concrete E (D) F (E) F (F) F (F)

 The sturdiness of the building can be estimated using Table 3 on the basis of the wall quality and wall thickness.
-The lower class in brackets should be chosen in case the geometry of the 3D structure renders it comparatively sensitive to wind effects.
-An example is the presence of very large openings in the building (e.g., windows) or obvious weaknesses in wall-to-wall or wall-to-ceiling connections.
+The lower class (in brackets) shall be chosen in case the geometry of the 3D structure renders it comparatively sensitive to wind effects.
+An example is the presence of very large openings in the building (e.g., windows) or obvious weaknesses in wall-to-wall or wall-toceiling connections.